anslan/BGE_biomonitoring_wf/docs/8additional_resources.rst

 Additional resources
 ********************

-The list af additional resources for eDNA based (biomonitoring) surveys
+The list of some additional resources for eDNA based (biomonitoring) surveys:

 * Jerney, Jacqueline, et al. `DNA metabarcoding: Guidelines to monitor phytoplankton diversity and distribution in marine and brackish waters <https://pub.norden.org/temanord2023-505/>`_.
 Nordic Council of Ministers, **2023**.